frodeaa/github_trending_archive/README.md

 Add ``bin/archive-trending`` to your crontab.

     crontab -l | { cat; echo "0 0 * * * $(pwd)/bin/archive-trending"; } | crontab -

+## Run server

+Make the archive available from HTTP by running ``bin/serve``.
+It will be available on http://0.0.0.0:8080.
+The default port can be change by setting environment ``PORT``

+    $ PORT=8000 ./bin/serve